-8. Alarmingly, even if all the Paris pledges are fully met the global temperature is estimated to increase by 2.7 degrees C (4.8 degrees F) – this is significantly more than the 2 degrees C upper limit the Paris Summit claimed as its aim.
+8. Alarmingly, even if all the Paris pledges are fully met the global temperature is estimated to increase by 2.7°C – this is significantly more than the 2°C upper limit the Paris Summit claimed as its aim.

-By the way, the 2 degrees C was adopted as it was estimated to give us a 50/50 chance of survival.
-Think about that for a moment : a 50/50 chance.
-So, even if the Paris pledges are all fully met we will then have a lot less than a 50/50 chance.
-For comparison, the actual 1.2 degrees C of global warming measured by 2016 has already been enough to start the effects of climate change we have seen so far, from Arctic ice melting and sea level rising, to extreme weather events, desertification, the permafrost melting and releasing more highly dangerous methane (read more about ‘Methane Burps’ in paragraphs 25-6 here
+By the way, the 2°C was adopted as it was estimated to give us a 50/50 chance of survival.
+Think about that for a moment : a 50/50 chance of survival - that is all the UN, our governments and the corporations want to give us all.
+So, even if the Paris pledges are all fully met we will then have much less than a 50/50 chance.
+For comparison, the actual 1.2°C of global warming measured by 2016 has already been enough to start the effects of climate change we have seen so far, from Arctic ice melting and sea level rising, to extreme weather events, desertification, the permafrost melting and releasing more highly dangerous methane (read more about ‘Methane Burps’ in paragraphs 25-6 here

-9. Because over 400ppm of CO2 is already in our atmosphere in 2017 and the proportion of CO2 in our atmosphere will go on increasing each year, we know that global warming will continue unstoppably for many decades, centuries or possibly millennia to come.
+9. Because more than 400ppm of CO2 was already in our atmosphere in 2017 and the proportion of CO2 in our atmosphere will go on increasing each year, we know that global warming will continue unstoppably for many decades, centuries or possibly millennia to come.
 This global warming is already 'in the pipeline', we cannot stop it.
-In short, the Paris agreement authorises the continued - and even increased - destruction of the earth's climate.
+In short, the Paris agreement authorises the continued - and increasing - destruction of the earth's climate.
 We humans have gambled our way into a dangerously uncertain future.
 The greenhouse gas reductions proposed in Paris are not nearly big enough and will not be achieved soon enough.

-10. If, as expected, countries do not meet their Paris pledges but simply continue with the economies and the policies they currently have then climate scientists calculate that the global temperature will rise even more - to an estimated 3.6 degrees C (6.4 degrees F) above pre-industrial levels.
+10. If, as expected, countries do not meet their Paris pledges but simply continue with the economies and the policies they currently have then the IPCC climate scientists calculate that the global temperature will rise even more - to an estimated 3.6°C above pre-industrial levels.

-11. Even worse, if countries do not act at all then the global temperature will rise by an estimated 4.5 degrees C (8 degrees F).
-All of this is already way beyond human control and a future of great imponderable horrors is now in front of ourselves and our children and grandchildren.
-Guy McPherson, Professor Emeritus of Natural Resources, Ecology and Evolutionary Biology at the University of Arizona said : "...here's the bottom line : On a planet 4 degrees C hotter than baseline, all we can prepare for is human extinction."
-He also quoted Professor of Climatology Mark Maslin : "We are already planning for a 4 degrees C world because that is where we are heading.
+11. Even worse, if countries do not act at all then the global temperature will rise by an estimated 4.5°C. All of this is already way beyond human control and a future of great imponderable horrors is now in front of ourselves and our children and grandchildren.
+Guy McPherson, Professor Emeritus of Natural Resources, Ecology and Evolutionary Biology at the University of Arizona said : "...here's the bottom line : On a planet 4°C hotter than baseline, all we can prepare for is human extinction."
+He also quoted Professor of Climatology Mark Maslin : "We are already planning for a 4°C world because that is where we are heading.
 I do not know of any scientists who do not believe that."
 If you have read about the methane already being released from the melting arctic permafrost (see paragraphs 25 & 26 here on ‘Methane Burps’

 ) then you will understand how things could get that bad, or worse, very suddenly.